junxit/us-congress-bills-119/metadata.md

 - 2025-03-24 — Introduced in Senate
 - 2025-03-24 — Read twice and referred to the Committee on the Judiciary. (text: CR S1804-1805)
+- 2025-04-03 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2025-04-10 — Committee on the Judiciary.
+Reported by Senator Grassley with amendments.
+Without written report.
+- 2025-04-10 — Committee on the Judiciary.
+Reported by Senator Grassley with amendments.
+Without written report.
+- 2025-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 41.